 Lightroom Mobile: Is it up for it?

-Perhaps the single step that I really missed was the ability to copy the settings from an edited image and apply them to multiple images in the Catalog.
+Perhaps the single step that I really really missed was the ability to copy the settings from one edited image and then apply these settings to multiple images in the mobile Catalog when using my iPad Pro.
 You can apply Previous settings and ‘Copy’ and ‘Paste’ from one to another, but not paste to multiple images.
-This would be the feature that makes me think twice before my next trip.
+This would be the feature that makes me think twice before my next trip if I was intending to shoot action/sports using continuous drive mode).
 I am hoping this is a feature that, when introduced, will patch the gaping hole in this workflow.

 Step by Step – I was really surprised to find out how many steps there were 🙁